 Demography

-The female population size for Vietnam in 5-year age groups for each year for the period 2000-2050 and fertility rates in 5-year age groups for the period 2000-2010, were compiled from Vietnamese census data and projections[5].
-The fertility rate after 2010 was fixed at the level seen in 2010.
+Both the female population size for Vietnam in 5-year age groups for each year for the period 2000-2050 and fertility rates in 5-year age groups for the period 2000-2010, were compiled from Vietnamese census data and projections[6].
+The fertility rate after 2010 was fixed at the level estimated for 2010.
 The total number of live births in Vietnam by year and age group of the mother for the period 2000-2050 was calculated by multiplying the age-specific fertility rate by the corresponding female population size.
-Per capita birth rates and age and sex-specific mortality rates were extracted from UN population databases[6].
+Per capita birth rates and age and sex-specific mortality rates were extracted from UN population databases[7].

 Numbers of rubella and CRS cases

-Estimates of the number of rubella cases and their ages were compiled from nationwide case-based surveillance which is integrated into measles surveillance.
-A measles/rubella suspected case is any patient in whom a health worker suspects measles/rubella or a patient with fever, maculopapular rash and one of five sign/symptoms (cough, coryza, conjunctivitis, adenopathy (cervical, sub-occipital, post-auricular) or arthralgia/arthritis).
-Suspected cases are investigated, with blood samples taken and tested for measles and rubella IgM in the two WHO-accredited national laboratories.
+Age-specific estimates of the number of rubella cases were compiled from nationwide case-based surveillance, which is integrated into measles surveillance.
+A suspected case of measles/rubella suspected case is defined as any patient who is suspected to have measles/rubella by a health worker or a patient with fever, maculopapular rash and one of five sign/symptoms (cough, coryza, conjunctivitis, adenopathy (cervical, sub-occipital, post-auricular) or arthralgia/arthritis).
+Suspected cases are investigated, with blood samples taken and tested for measles and rubella IgM in the two WHO-accredited national laboratories in Vietnam.

 The number of CRS cases born in Vietnam in 2011 were compiled from hospital-based sentinel sites, involving three central hospitals, located in Hanoi and Ho Chi Minh city.
-Enrolled cases had to meet the WHO’s case definition[7].
+Enrolled cases had to meet the WHO’s case definition[8].
 Suspected cases were investigated, with blood samples tested for rubella IgM antibody using ELISA.
-Confirmed cases included clinically-confirmed cases (cases with either two of the complications in group A or one complication from each of groups A and B in the WHO guidelines).
+Confirmed cases included clinically-confirmed cases (defined as cases who had either two of the complications in group A or one complication from each of groups A and B in the WHO guidelines).
 Laboratory-confirmed cases were defined as clinically-confirmed cases who were positive for rubella-specific IgM.

 Description of the model